RA3PKJ/Quisk_modification/README.md

 # Quisk modification

-Quisk modification for Windows and Linux.
+Quisk modification for Windows and Linux

 Now the source code of Quisk 4.2.18 (by Jim N2ADR) is used for modification.
 I am creating a 32-bit Quisk for Windows 32/64.